nuprl/gradual-typing-performance/paper/lessons.md

 We could start by completely removing the import statement to get the set of names, and then refining overly-strict contracts to correct ones using run-time errors as a guide.
 The feedback loop was definitely slow, but at least there was a feedback loop with the compiler to catch errors---just like in the bottom-up case---and also guide the search.

+Realistically there will _always_ be a question of later users, but we found the feedback loop and better locality of this approach more tuned to the strengths of gradual typing.

 Racket-Specific
 ---------------